 explore (which you’ll see in code font throughout our documentation) is a LookML parameter used within a model file to define query options.
 An Explore (capitalized throughout our documentation) is also an interactive page in Looker where users can build SQL queries by selecting fields, applying filters, and choosing from other options that have been established in the project’s files.

 In addition to models and views, a project can have other types of files related to things like built-in dashboards, documentation, localization, and more.
-For more information, see the Types of Files in a Project documentation page.
+For more information, see this documentation page.

 These files together make up one project.
 If you are using Git for version control, then typically each project is backed up by its own Git repository.